goalapi/documentation/README.md

         }
     }
 ```
+We strongly encourage our clients use these links instead of composing API-calls URIs in their applications.

 ### Trailing slashes in URI path
 Trailing slash must present in path if client requests the list of items i.e. the server will return the array.
 If client needs details of one item, he must send request without trailing slash in URI path.